Wigan-CAMRA/constitution/constitution.md

 ### Appendix 6.
 Formalisation of Branch Pub of the Year (POTY) voting

-_Added to byelaws at branch AGM on Wednesday 16 th January 2019 at Wigan Central_
+_Added to byelaws at branch AGM on Wednesday 16th January 2019 at Wigan Central_

 #### Eligibility for nomination